ibm-cloud-docs/Backup/restore-OracleDB.md

    - To restore files and folders to the location where they were backed up, select **Restore files to their original location**.
    - To restore files and folders to a different location, select **Restore files to an alternate location**.
 Click the folder.
 In the Select Folder dialog box, select the location where you want to restore, and click **Okay**.

-8. Select a File Overwrite option.
+8. Select one of the File Overwrite options.
 This option specifies how to restore a file to a location where a file with the same name exists.
    - To overwrite existing files with restored files, select **Overwrite existing files**.

       If you try to restore multiple files with the same name to an alternative location and select **Overwrite existing files**, only the last file remains.
 Other files with the same name are overwritten.
       {: note}

    - To add a numeric extension (for example, .0001) to a restored file name, select **Do not overwrite existing files**.
 For example, if you restore a file named “filename.txt” to a location where a file with the same name resides, an extension is added to the restored file name (“filename.txt.0001”).
    - To add a numeric extension (for example, .0001) to an existing file name, select **Rename existing files**.
 For example, if you restore a file named “filename.txt” to a location where a file with the same name exists, an extension is added to the existing file name (“filename.txt.0001”).
 The name of the restored file continues to be “filename.txt”.